Norman Whitfield: Whitfield Records and later years

 In 1975, Whitfield left Motown, following its move from Detroit, to form his own label, Whitfield Records.
 His first act was the Undisputed Truth, whom he had convinced to leave Motown, followed by Rose Royce, Willie Hutch, Yvonne Fair, Nytro, Mammatapee and Junior Walker.
 The Undisputed Truth scored their second biggest hit in 1976 with the disco song "You + Me = Love", their first single on Whitfield Records.
 Norman Whitfield had an international smash hit in 1976 with Rose Royce's "Car Wash", issued on MCA Records.
 Rose Royce (whose members were originally Edwin Starr's backing band while at Motown) went on to record three more popular albums, and had two huge UK hits with "Wishing on a Star" (1977) and "Love Don't Live Here Anymore" (1978), but could never top the success of "Car Wash", which served as the theme song to the 1976 motion picture Car Wash.
 The Car Wash soundtrack won Whitfield a Grammy Award for Best Album of Best Original Score Written for a Motion Picture or a Television Special.
 He also composed the theme song for the 1977 motion picture Which Way Is Up?, performed by Stargard.
 He produced soul group Masterpiece in 1980.

 In the early 1980s, Whitfield began working as a producer for Motown again, helming the Temptations' 1983 hit single "Sail Away" and the soundtrack to The Last Dragon.

 On January 18, 2005, Whitfield pleaded guilty for failing to report royalty income he earned from 1995 to 1999 to the Internal Revenue Service.
 Facing charges of tax evasion on more than $2 million worth of income, he was sentenced to six months of house confinement and a $25,000 fine.
 He was not imprisoned because of health problems such as diabetes.

 During his last months alive, Whitfield was bed-ridden at Los Angeles's Cedars-Sinai Medical Center, where he underwent treatment for diabetes and other ailments.
 Whitfield fell into a coma, briefly improved, but eventually succumbed to diabetic complications.
 Whitfield died on September 16, 2008.
-He is interred in the Forest Lawn Memorial Park (Hollywood Hills).
+He is interred in Forest Lawn Memorial Park in Hollywood Hills.